 - Leveraging social media tools (smart mobs, hashtag activism, etc.)

 - Extracting historical lessons from the strategies, tactics and methods of nonviolence 1.0 and 2.0 to see how can they guide us going forward

-This blog is not about pacifism.
+This blog is not about philosophical pacifism.
 When disagreements arise there is clearly a role for love, peacemaking, conciliation and negotiation.
-But at some point those things may not be enough.
-Conflict is necessary and inevitable.
-The question we will explore is how to increase the effectiveness of conflict using nonviolent strategies that minimize the damage to people and society.
+But at some point, those things may not be enough.
+Conflict is inevitable and sometimes necessary.
+The question we will explore is how to increase the effectiveness of that conflict using nonviolent strategies that minimize the damage to people and society.